admonkey/MySQLdtp/README.md

 It is advisable to commit both your shortcut `exec_sql` and the SQL list to version control, but *do not* track your `credentials.local.*` files.

+### Troubleshooting

+    line 95: $sql: ambiguous redirect

+This is most likely caused by sending your `ddl.sql` file as the list.
+The `sql.lst` is supposed to be a list of filenames that contain DDL, and not the DDL file itself.
+This is a common mistake when your project only has one DDL file.

 ## Developing and Testing this Project

 There's a `tests` folder with some trivial SQL and an executable `exec_sql`